luciapapalini/networkMDE/README.md

 At the moment it represents just **a workbech for my personal coding skills**.

 ## Overview
-Most of the code is written in python3 but I had to resort to **extending  with C** for the most resource-expensive tasks.
+Most of the code is written in python3 but I had to resort to **extend with C** for the most resource-expensive tasks, even if I'm considering using cython.

 The conceptual points of greater interest for me are: